antonsoo/BiblicalLanguages/README.md

 # The Biblical Languages App
-An app to teach Biblical languages like Biblical Hebrew, Biblical/Koine Greek, Biblical Latin, Old Church Slavonic, and other languages.
+An app to teach Biblical languages like Biblical Hebrew, Biblical Aramaic, Biblical/Koine Greek, Biblical Latin, Old Church Slavonic, and other languages.

 A Flutter project.